 Acknowledgment of Mandated Reporter Status-Adult Abuse and Domestic Violence

 Copies of annual training – Ethics, Sexual Harassment, and VAWA

 The Counseling and Psychological Services primary mission is to provide therapeutic, training, consultative, and outreach services to the University community.
 We sponsor the Eating Disorders Outpatient Program (EDOP) in coordination with the Wellness and Health Promotion Services and Student Health Services.

-As of January, 2006, The Counseling and Psychological Services is located in the Student Health Center which adjoins the Student Recreation Center.
-The Student Health Center was newly constructed in 2005 and is occupied by the Counseling and Psychological Services, Medical Clinic, Psychiatry, Pharmacy, Sport Medicine and Physical Therapy, Student Dental, Student Insurance, and the Wellness and Health Promotion Services.
+As of January 2006, The Counseling and Psychological Services is located in the Student Health Center which adjoins the Student Recreation Center.
+The Student Health Center was newly constructed in 2005 and is occupied by Counseling and Psychological Services, a Medical Clinic, Psychiatry, a Pharmacy, and Wellness and Health Promotion Services.
 The Counseling and Psychological Services includes two group rooms, training suites for practicum students, and secured, networked computers for electronic scheduling and clinical record keeping.

-Each intern has his or her own fully equipped office, including a computer with internet access and a digital video camera.
+Each intern has their own fully equipped office, including a computer with Internet access and a digital video camera.